 If a midday dog walker is in your budget, it’s a good option for the lonely dog.
 Just 20 minutes of social interaction with the walker and others they meet on the street can go a long way toward improving your dog’s mood.

 Do Dogs Need Another Dog?

-Getting a second dog is not a decision that should be taken lightly; Your dog’s personality needs to be considered – having a second dog who clashes with your pooch is not going to be helpful in resolving any home alone issues, Financials – ask yourself if you are ready and able to double your pet ownership costs (vet bills, vaccinations, food, etc), and Commitment – dogs can be hard work especially if they need training or regular grooming (exercise can be done with both dogs together).
+Getting a second dog is not a decision that you should take lightly; Your dog’s personality needs to be considered.
+Having a second dog who clashes with your first dog will not help resolve any home alone issues for your dog.
+Financials – ask yourself if you are ready and able to double your pet ownership costs (vet bills, vaccinations, food, etc.).
+Commitment – dogs can be hard work, especially if they need training or regular grooming (you can exercise both dogs together).

-And finally, Dr. Joyce adds, make the most of your time together when you are able to be with your pooch.
+And finally, Dr. Joyce adds, make the most of your time together when you can be with your dog.
 “Engage with your dog,” she says.
-“Toss a ball, give him a good brushing, or even just watch some television together.
-At the end of the day, dogs are happy just to sit on the couch with you, too.”
+“Toss a ball, give him a good brushing, or even watch some television together.
+At the end of the day, dogs are happy to sit on the couch with you, too.”

 Article written by Author: Rose Springer, the Dog Daily Expert